swcarpentry/make-novice/episodes/06-variables.md

 Make is run it will assign to `COUNT_EXE` the value `python wordcount.py`.

-Defining the variable `COUNT_EXE` in this way allows us to easily change how our script is run (if, for example, we changed the language used to implement our script from Python to R).
+Defining the variable `COUNT_EXE` in this way avoids repeating `python` in our Makefile, and allows us to easily change how our script is run (e.g. we might want to use a different version of Python and need to change `python` to `python2` -- or we might want to rewrite the script using another language (e.g. switch from Python to R)).

 > ## Use Variables
 >